 And when you’re ready to take action—or to find out just how marvelous your financial future could be if you add the Bank On Yourself method to your financial plan—just request your FREE Analysis, which will be based on your individual financial situation and your specific dreams and goals.

-You’ll receive a referral to an Authorized Advisor (a life insurance agent with advanced training on this concept) who will prepare your free Analysis and share with you a Personalized Solution that can help you reach your financial goals much faster than you might imagine is possible.
+You’ll receive a referral to a Professional (a life insurance agent with advanced training on this concept) who will prepare your free Analysis and share with you a Personalized Solution that can help you reach your financial goals much faster than you might imagine is possible.

 You have absolutely nothing to lose by asking for your free Analysis.
 But you could be missing out on a tremendous tax-advantaged safe wealth-building strategy—and letting a world of financial freedom slip through your fingers—if you procrastinate!
 Please take action now.

 If you missed Part 1 of What the Experts Don’t Know About Bank On Yourself, be sure to read it here.
 You’ll discover why so many financial planners must be wearing blinders when they claim it takes years to build up significant cash value in a properly-designed whole life insurance policy!